Skip to main content

 04. Vendor-neutral, standards-first

-Every case study, every workflow pattern, every success and failure, shared freely.
+Every case study, every workflow pattern, every success and failure: shared freely, updated continuously, written by practitioners doing the work.

 06. Bridge builders and practitioners